Soil Extension - Invest in the Test

 The project encouraged and support landholders to incorporate routine soil testing into their management to inform management practices, to monitor the impact of any changes made and adjust practices accordingly.

-The most significant outcome of this project is the enhancement of skills and knowledge of 84 producers from right across the inland Burnett region on the importance of soil testing and saw an increase of 70% in producers desire to undertake soil testing as part of their management practices into the future.
+The most significant outcome of this project was the enhancement of skills and knowledge of 84 producers from right across the inland Burnett region on the importance of soil testing and saw an increase of 70% in producers desire to undertake soil testing as part of their management practices into the future.
 Our extension activities and ongoing support created a better understanding of soil and the need to monitor its health over time as a means to better manage it now and into the future.

-Workshops were held in Mondure, Kumbia, Murgon, Coalstoun Lakes and Mundubbera; bringing 63 landholders together in a comfortable environment to discuss the soils data & what it means in their production system including management options as well as peer-to-peer discussion & learning supported by soils expertise.
+Workshops were held in Mondure, Kumbia, Murgon, Coalstoun Lakes and Mundubbera; bringing 63 landholders together in a comfortable environment to discuss the soils data and what it means in their production system including management options as well as peer-to-peer discussion & learning supported by soils expertise.

 Resources can be found on the Burnett Ag Hub.